Montel McKenzie: Football career

 In August 2024, McKenzie joined Isthmian League Premier Division side Billericay Town.
 In June 2025, McKenzie joined fellow Isthmian League Premier Division side Folkestone Invicta.

+On 14 March 2026, It was announced that McKenzie would be the captain of YouTuber KSI's Baller League team, Prime FC.

+In June 2026, he returned to the Isthmian League Premier Division following Folkestone's promotion the previous season, joining newly promoted AFC Whyteleafe.

+In his second league appearance for Whyteleafe, McKenzie was sent off for dissent during a 3–0 loss to Burgess Hill Town.

 Television career

 In June 2023, he entered the Love Island villa to appear as a contestant on the show's tenth series.
 He entered the villa as a "bombshell" on Day 16, alongside Mal Nicol.
 During his time in the villa, he coupled up with fellow contestant Leah Taylor, and the pair were subsequently dumped from the island on Day 38 of the series after receiving the fewest votes from the public.
 In January 2025, two years after his original appearance, it was announced that McKenzie would return to Love Island to appear as a contestant on the second series of Love Island: All Stars.
 He again entered the series as a "bombshell" on Day 11 of the series, alongside Harriett Blackmore.